symfony2admingenerator/symfony2admingenerator.github.com/documentation/list.markdown

 ### Date format

 For field with type date Admingenerator use twig filter date.
-The date filter formats a date to a given format:
+The date filter format a date to a given format:

 {% highlight php %}
 {{ post.published_at|date }}
 {% endhighlight %}

-Default Admingenerator format is 'Y-m-d'.
+Default Admingenerator date format is 'Y-m-d'.
 This default can be easily changed in your config.yml :
 {% highlight yaml %}
 admingenerator_generator:
   twig: